-Footnote - Two files were expira ions and were not reviewed.
-One file was moved to he over 60 days of coverage category.
+Footnote3 - Two files were expirations and were not reviewed.
+One file was moved to the over 60 days of coverage category.

-Footnote - One file was an ATV policy and was not reviewed.
+Footnote4 - One file was an ATV policy and was not reviewed.

-Footnote - One file was an ATV policy and was not reviewed.
+Footnote5 - One file was an ATV policy and was not reviewed.

-Footnote - One file was an expiration and was not reviewed.
+Footnote6 - One file was an expiration and was not reviewed.

-Footnote - One file was not a nonrenewal and was not reviewed.
+Footnote7 - One file was not a nonrenewal and was not reviewed.
 One file was an insured requested cancellation and was not reviewed.
-Five files were the result of he policy being transferred to ano her state and were not reviewed.
+Five files were the result of the policy being transferred to another state and were not reviewed.

-Footnote - One file was a California policy and was not reviewed.
+Footnote8 - One file was a California policy and was not reviewed.